UnbloktTechnology/nexeraid-examples/README.md

 # NexeraID KYC-SDK

-This repo shows how to use a NexeraID KYC-SDK
+This repo shows how to use a NexeraID KYC-SDK to integrate a KYC flow in your application.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This example uses Nextjs and React.

 ## Getting Started